vinitsheth/vinitsheth.github.io/_posts/projects/2018-04-01-Vision-Compass.md

 <br />

-Vision Compass speakes the label of the product which is placed in front of the smartphone camera using openCV and google vision Api.
+Vision Compass speaks the label of the product which is placed in front of the smartphone camera using OpenCV and Google Vision API.

 <br/>
 The Project was started by me as final year project for my Undergrad.
 We worked closely with The Blind People's association Ahmedabad for developing the prototype of the application.

 <br/>
-Due to its significance and practical use case the projcet was later selected by the central government of India.
+Due to its significance and practical use case, the project was later selected by the central government of India.
 The project is now funded by the government  under its Startup and Innovation Policy.

+### Technologies and Tools

+* Android
+* Android Studio
+* Computer Vision
+* OpenCV
+* Java

 ### Acknowledgment